bosch-aisecurity-aishield/watchtower/README.md

 1. Reduce false positives by using these customized versions that detect vulnerabilities more accurately.
 2. Refine PII severity assessment with contextual rules for varied levels.
 3. Enhance model vulnerability detection by adding checks for the embedding layer's potential issues.
+4. Integration with Github actions
+5. Support for Hugging Face Repository

 ---